juju/docs/src/en/charms-bundles.md

 From the command line, you can also check for errors in a bundle before deploying it.
-Bundles downloaded from the Juju store need to be unzipped into their own directory, and your own `bundle.yaml` files will need to be accompanied by a `README.md` text file (although this file can be empty for testing purposes).
+Bundles downloaded from the Juju store need to be unzipped into their own directory, and your own yaml files will need to be accompanied by a `README.md` text file (although this file can be empty for testing purposes).
 You can then check for possible errors with the following command:

 ```bash
 charm proof directory-of-bundle/
 ```
 Note that if no directory is given, the command defaults to the current directory.

 If no errors are detected, there will be no output from `charm proof` and you